Are you an Experienced Officer?

-As a member of the Victoria Police Department you will experience the challenges and rewards of big-city policing in a vibrant smaller city.
+Joining the Victoria Police Department, you will experience the challenges and rewards of big city policing in a vibrant smaller city.

 Discover The 80-Factor

 The only thing better than working in Victoria is retiring early to enjoy it.
-If you're coming from Ontario, you might be surprised to find out that you can retire once you achieve a combination of age and years of service that equal 80 years.
+If you are joining us from Ontario, you will be pleased to learn that you can retire once you achieve your 80 factor: a combination of age and years of service that equals 80.

 Cover Letter and Resume